Baseball Season Is Done—Now What?

 Immediate Concerns to Address

-• Arm Health Check: Did you battle elbow or shoulder pain this year?
+Arm Health Check: Did you battle elbow or shoulder pain this year?
 Don’t hope it “just goes away.”
-Get evaluated by a sports physical therapist.
+Get evaluated by a sports physical therapist who specializes in arm care.

-• Playing Summer Ball?
+Playing Summer Ball?
 Then rest is over.
-You’ll need to jump back into training—smartly and systematically.
+You’ll need to jump back into training—with a plan.
+Think smart and systematically.

-Once you’ve had the recommended time off and you are now pain-free, it’s time to rebuild a foundation for next season.
-Here’s where to start:
+Once you’ve taken the recommended time off, it’s time to rebuild a foundation for next season.
+Here’s where to start (assuming you are pain/injury free):

-• Begin a structured strength and conditioning program focused on movement quality and durability.
-This one is obvious.
-But when I was working in the big leagues, he would not believe how intense the pros would work out in the off-season.
-This was when they made their games.
+Begin a structured strength and conditioning program focused on movement quality and durability.
+When I was working in the big leagues, I was impressed by how intense the pros would work out in the off-season.
+They knew this was the time for them to make their gains.
 This was when they made their body resilient for the day in, day out grind of 162 games in a season.
-They would gradually ramp up and deload as their season got closer.
+They would gradually ramp up, hit their maxes, then deload as their season got closer.
 Knowing when and how to program explosive activities is key here.
-I sent most of my guys over to Nyck Romero at the House of Power if you are in Southern California.
+If you are in Southern California, check out Nyck Romero at the House of Power for your off-season strength training programs.

-• Gradually begin a throwing program to recondition the arm and avoid setbacks.
-Your goal should be ready for practice to begin.
-Time your throwing program so that you are finishing a week or two before your team gets together.
+Gradually build up your throwing program to recondition the arm and avoid setbacks.
+Time your throwing program so that you are finishing a week or two before your team gets together for practice.

 Non-Baseball Training Ideas for the Offseason